The University of British Columbia

 • CV / Resume

-• Statements of support from three referees who can speak to your academic and professional background and expertise
+• Statements of support from three referees who can speak to your academic and professional background and expertise.
+Please provide one academic and two professional references.

 • Evidence of English Language Proficiency, if applicable